AUDIE CORNISH, HOST:

 State department spokesman Victoria Nuland dismissed the notion there was lax security at the U.S. consulate in Benghazi.
 There was a Libyan guard force, a perimeter wall around the compound.

 VICTORIA NULAND: And then there was a robust American security presence inside the compound.
 This is absolutely consistent with what we have done at a number of missions similar to Benghazi around the world.

 BOWMAN: Nuland wouldn't define a robust security presence because she didn't want to reveal defense procedures and she wouldn't say whether the U.S. requested more Libyan guards prior to the attack.
 Could the State Department have sent in more American security personnel?
 Possibly, but the diplomatic security service has about 2,000 guards to cover all consulates and embassies worldwide.
 Again, Fred Burton.

 BURTON: You're usually dealing with a lack of resources, unless you're in a host like Iraq or Afghanistan, where they've allocated adequate headcount from the get-go.

 BOWMAN: Questions about responsibility and missteps and the right number of security forces will all be reviewed by the State Department.
 Under law, the department must review any security incident where a diplomat is killed or wounded.
 That typically takes anywhere from three to six months.
 In the meantime, more American security forces are being sent to Libya, but not from the State Department.
 Fifty Marines arrived yesterday to guard the embassy at Tripoli.

 Tom Bowman, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.